 Shorts: This time of year screw the jeans bring on the cute shorts but keep them in a nice color so it can be casual enough to wear with your bikini top or dressed with your chambray.

 Obviously you can add to this list and we do depending on the trip we bring other things for the most part, but this is always the core of what gets packed in our car every time.
+Most importantly, before a roadtrip, make sure to do the necessary auto and transmission repair as well as Preventative Vehicle Maintenance needed.
+This is important to avoid accidents.
+If your car’s electronic system is outdated you can always consider installing something like an EV System for an upgrade.

 Do you have plans for a roadtrip this Summer?
 What are some of your must haves for surviving the long hours driving?